"FIAP Biennial in Photokina 1956: A Revolt Against the Universal Language of Photography.

-Otherwise, come back to this page in late 2018 to see the final, edited version of the article and updated information about the journal issue.
+Otherwise, please come back to this page in late 2019 to see the final, edited version of the article and updated information about the journal issue.

 Photography is a universal language, “understood on all five continents, irrespective of race, creed, culture or social level”—this announcement by Maurice van de Wyer, the president of the International Federation of Photographic Art (Fédération internationale de l'art photographique, FIAP) echoed numerous other assertions made at the opening of the fifth annual photography trade fair and exhibition complex Photokina 1956, which took place in Cologne, West Germany, from September 29 to October 7, 1956.